arnemahl/pockito/README.md

 It comes with a custom [tailoring to React](#tailored-to-react), but you can easily [create your own customizations](#create-your-own-customizations) to suit your needs.

-## Features

-To help you get started as easily as possible, Pockito has a very simple minimum [setup of your Store](#creating-your-store).

 <!-- Store -->

 ### Creating your Store

 To make it as easy as possible to get started, the minimum setup is designed to be just that: a bare minimum.
+However, as you app matures Pockito helps you [document](#store-configuration), [validate](#declare-and-validate-store-content) and [organize](#nested-store) your store state to make it more maintainable.

 #### Minimum Store setup